Nitya-Pasrija/Nitya-Pasrija/README.md

 - 🎓 I'm a developer, and sophomore at IGDTUW, IT.
 - 💡 Interested in working alongside like-minded people, enthusiastic about various developer tools
 - 💞️ Looking forward to collaborate on projects that make an impact <3
-- ⚡ Gonna start DSA soon 👀👀
+- ⚡ Crying over DSA 👀👀
 - ✉️ You can reach out to me at: nitya055btit21@igdtuw.ac.in

 ## GITHUB STATS